-This article will help you read and understand your pathology report for malignant melanoma of the skin.
+This article will help you read and understand your pathology report for invasive melanoma of the skin.

 Skin is made up of three layers: epidermis, dermis, and subcutaneous fat.
 The surface and the part you can see when you look at your skin is called the epidermis.
 The cells that make up the epidermis include squamous cells, basal cells, melanocytes, Merkel cells, and cells of the immune system.
 The squamous cells in the epidermis produce a material called keratin which makes the skin waterproof and strong and protects us from toxins and injuries.